ckolbPTB/mri-nufft/_sources/generated/autoexamples/example_display_config.rst

 ..
-GENERATED FROM PYTHON SOURCE LINES 69-72
+GENERATED FROM PYTHON SOURCE LINES 75-79

 ``one_shot_color``
 ------------------
-The ``one_shot_color`` parameter allows to highlight one shot in particular.
+The ``one_shot_color`` parameter is used to highlight one shot in particular with a specified color.

 ..
-GENERATED FROM PYTHON SOURCE LINES 72-77
+GENERATED FROM PYTHON SOURCE LINES 79-84

 .. code-block:: Python